linebender/linebender.github.io/content/blog/2025-03-29-towards-fearless-simd.md

 For highest performance, it's necessary to compile multiple versions of the code, and do runtime detection to dispatch to the best SIMD code the hardware can run.
 This problem was expressed in the original fearless SIMD blog post, and there hasn't been significant advance at the Rust language level since then.

+In the C++ world, the [Highway] library provides excellent SIMD support for a very wide range of targets, and also solves the multiversioning problem.
+Among other uses are the codecs for the JPEG-XL image format.
+Such codecs are an ideal use case for SIMD programming in general, and shipping them in a browser requires a good solution to multiversioning.
+Highway has a really good explanation of [their approach to multiversioning][The Multi-SIMD-ISA Dilemma].
+It will be useful to study it carefully to see how they've solved various problems.
+And a concise way of saying what I'd like to see is "Highway for Rust."

 One possible approach is a crate called [multiversion], which uses macros to replicate the code for multiple versions.
 A more recent macro-based approach is [rust-target-feature-dispatch].
 It is generally a similar approach to multiversion, and the specific differences are set out in that crate's [README](https://github.com/a4lg/rust-target-feature-dispatch/blob/main/src/README.md).